-- 61. Casinos There are three casino operators in five different locations and six separate casinos; Auckland, Hamilton, Christchurch, Dunedin and Queenstown (which has two casinos).
-The casinos offer a mix of table games and electronic gaming machines.
-They also facilitate the operation of junkets, provide client account facilities, access to cash via onsite ATMs and reward schemes. - 62.
-Non-bank non-deposit taking lenders (NBNDTLs) There are 523 NBNDTLs.
+- 61. Non-bank non-deposit taking lenders (NBNDTLs) There are 622 NBNDTLs.
 A NBNDTL can be defined as a non-bank financial institution that lends to customers but does not take deposits from those applying for funds.
-Reporting entities range from very small short term low value lenders to large national or international operators. - 63.
+Reporting entities range from very small short term low value lenders to large national or international operators. - 62.
 Non-bank credit cards There are 13 non-bank credit card providers.
-Open loop cards are typically issued by global associations and can be used at multiple retailers.
-Closed loop cards are typically used only at a specific retailer that issued the card and are not usually part of an association or global card network. - 64.
-Stored value cards There are five stored value card providers.
-This sector can include open loop cards (e.g. network branded cards) and closed loop cards (e.g. gift cards) with varying levels of functionality including the ability to use overseas and at ATMs. - 65.
-Cash transport There are six cash transport providers.
-The range of services offered is varied and includes cash collection and delivery, ATM collection and maintenance, safe clearance, cash storage and counting and cross border transportation. - 66.
-Tax pooling There are four tax pooling reporting entities.
-Tax pooling is a financial service which is used by companies operating in New Zealand to help manage their provisional tax needs. - 67.
-Debt collection There are 60 debt collection reporting entities.
+Open-loop cards are typically issued by global associations and can be used at multiple retailers.
+Closed loop cards are typically used only at a specific retailer that issued the card and are not usually part of an association or global card network. - 63.
+Stored value cards There are six stored value card providers.
+This sector can include open loop cards (e.g. network branded cards) and closed loop cards (e.g. gift cards) with varying levels of functionality including the ability to use overseas and at ATMs. - 64.
+Cash transport There are seven cash transport providers.
+The range of services offered is varied and includes cash collection and delivery, ATM collection and maintenance, safe clearance, cash storage and counting and cross border transportation. - 65.
+Tax pooling There are five tax pooling reporting entities.
+Tax pooling is a financial service which is used by companies operating in New Zealand to help manage their provisional tax needs. - 66.
+Debt collection There are 59 debt collection reporting entities.
 A debt collection agency will attempt to collect payments from debtors on behalf of their client.

-- 68. Factoring There are 26 factoring reporting entities.
-Factoring can be defined as a financing method in which a business owner sells accounts receivable at a discount to a third-party (factor) to raise capital and the factor collects the debt. - 69.
-Financial leasing There are 52 financial leasing reporting entities.
+- 67. Factoring There are 28 factoring reporting entities.
+Factoring can be defined as a financing method in which a business owner sells accounts receivable at a discount to a third-party (factor) to raise capital and the factor collects the debt. - 68.
+Financial leasing There are 38 financial leasing reporting entities.
 The Act defines businesses that carry out financial leasing activities as a financial institution.
-However, it excludes financial leasing arrangements in relation to consumer products. - 70.
-Payroll There are 14 payroll reporting entities.
+However, it excludes financial leasing arrangements in relation to consumer products. - 69.
+Payroll There are 16 payroll reporting entities.
 The purpose of payroll administration services is to generate payroll information for clients by using timesheets to calculate payments and PAYE deductions.
-Payroll services includes the administration services as well as the direct deposit of pay into employee bank accounts on behalf of the client and managing the PAYE deductions - 71.
-Safe deposit boxes There are five non-bank safe deposit box providers.
+Payroll services includes the administration services as well as the direct deposit of pay into employee bank accounts on behalf of the client and managing the PAYE deductions - 70.
+Safe deposit boxes There are six non-bank safe deposit box providers.
 If safe deposit boxes are offered by a registered bank these will come under supervision of RBNZ.
-Safe deposit facilities outside the registered banks are supervised by DIA.
+Safe deposit facilities outside the registered banks are supervised by DIA. - 71.
+Virtual asset service providers - There are 11 registered VASPs.
+DIA has defined a VASP as a business offering one of the following five services: virtual asset exchanges, virtual asset wallet providers, virtual asset broking, initial coin offering providers, and entities offering investment opportunities in virtual assets.
+DIA also acknowledges that there are further VASPs that are supervised by the FMA - the FMA produces specific guidance that reflects the nature of these businesses.
+The number of known entities in VASPs sector is expected to expand rapidly as new guidance is issued and additional sector engagement is undertaken by DIA.